Getting to Know the Incredible Human Heart Stress Management

 The heart is surrounded by a fluid-filled sac called the pericardium, which protects and anchors the heart in place.

 Coronary arteries supply the heart muscle with its own oxygenated blood to function properly.
 These arteries branch from the base of the aorta near the top of the heart.
-Any blockage in these important vessels can lead to a heart attack.
+Any blockage in these Stress Management important vessels can lead to a heart attack.

 How the Heart Pumps Blood

-The heart functions as two separate pumping systems working in concert: the right system pumps blood to the lungs while the left drives systemic circulation to the rest of the body.
+The heart functions as two separate pumping systems working in concert: the right system Stress Management pumps blood to the lungs while the left drives systemic circulation to the rest of the body.
 This is how blood moves on its course[2][3][4]:

 - Deoxygenated blood flows from the body into the right atrium.